Estimating a Directed Tree for Extremes: A small simulation study

 and apply the \QTree~Algorithm~\ref{alg:qtree} with parameters $\underline{r}=0.05$ and $\alpha=0$; we remark that a sensitivity analysis has shown that altering $\underline{r}$ influences the results only insignificantly.

 We use graph sizes $d = 10, 30, 50, 100$ and $100$ repetitions.
-For each repetition, we calculate the normalized Structural Hamming Distance (nSHD) and the True Positive Rate (TPR), and then take the mean over all 100 repetitions.
-For definitions of these metrics, see equation~\eqref{eq:per_metrics}.
-Observe that both metrics are normalized to lie in the interval $[0,1]$ and for nSHD smaller values are better, whereas for TPR larger values are better.
+For each repetition, we calculate nSHD and TPR, and then take the mean over all 100 repetitions.

-As \QTree\ performs so well not only on simple data like those from the Danube network, but also on all sectors of the Colorado network, we guess that it is fairly robust towards the strength of dependence, given by the $c_{ij}$ and even different node distributions.
-The weak dependence setting (2) should manifest whether \QTree\ is also able to recover the underlying network if the dependence given by the weights $c_{ij}$ is much much smaller.
+Since \QTree\ performs so well not only on simple data like those from the Danube network, but also on all sectors of the Colorado network, we guess that it is fairly robust towards the strength of dependence, given by the $c_{ij}$ and even different node distributions.
+The weak dependence setting (2) should manifest whether \QTree\ is also able to recover the underlying network if the dependence given by the weights $c_{ij}$ is substantially smaller.
 We want to quantify robustness towards node distributions with the mixed distribution setting (3).

-Figures~\ref{fig:SHD} and~\ref{fig:TPR} depict the mean nSHD and TPR standard Gumbel setting (1) and all four graph sizes.
-Both metrics quickly tend to zero, respectively one, as the sample sizes $n$ increase.
+Figures~\ref{fig:SHD} and~\ref{fig:TPR} depict the mean nSHD and TPR for the standard Gumbel setting (1) and all four graph sizes.
+Both metrics quickly tend to zero, respectively one, as the sample size $n$ increases.
 Moreover, comparing the four subfigures for a fixed sample size $n$, the metrics perform only slightly worse for increasing graph size $d$.

-Figures~\ref{fig:SHD-smalldep} and~\ref{fig:TPR-smalldep} in Section~S4 of the Supplementary Material depict the mean nSHD and TPR for the weak dependence setting (2) and all four graph sizes.
-Again, both metrics quickly tends to zero, respectively one.
-In comparison to the previous setting (1), it performs slightly worse.
+Figures~\ref{fig:SHD-smalldep} and~\ref{fig:TPR-smalldep} in Section~\ref{sec:simSupp} of the Supplementary Material depict the mean nSHD and TPR for the weak dependence setting (2) and all four graph sizes.
+Again, both metrics quickly tend to zero, respectively one.
+In comparison to the previous setting (1), the performance is slightly worse.

-Figures~\ref{fig:SHD-mixed} and~\ref{fig:TPR-mixed} in Section~S4 of the Supplementary Material depict the mean nSHD and TPR for the mixed distribution setting (3) and all four graph sizes.
+Figures~\ref{fig:SHD-mixed} and~\ref{fig:TPR-mixed} depict the mean nSHD and TPR for the mixed distribution setting (3) and all four graph sizes.
 Despite the different distributions of the innovations, both metrics quickly tend to zero, respectively one.
 The performance compared to settings (1) and (2) is expectedly worse, however, less than perhaps could be expected.